AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-billable-apis.md

   </tr>
   <tr>
    <td><a href="https://helpx.adobe.com/experience-manager/6-5/forms/javadocs/com/adobe/fd/pdfutility/services/PDFUtilityService.html#convertPDFtoXDP-com.adobe.aemfd.docmanager.Document-" target="_blank">convertPDFtoXDP</a></td>
    <td>Converts a PDF document into an XDP file.
-In order for a PDF document to be successfully converted to an XDP file, the PDF document must contain an XFA stream in the AcroForm dictionary.</td>
+For a PDF document to be successfully converted to an XDP file, the PDF document must contain an XFA stream in the AcroForm dictionary.</td>
    <td>Documents Processed</td>
    <td> </td>
   </tr>